-kidney stone treatment Your symptoms, the size, location and type of stones determine the type of treatments available.
-If the stone is too large, causes untreatable pain or dehydration, blocks the flow of urine, or accompanies an infection surgery may be needed.
+Your symptoms, the size, location and type of kidney stones will determine the type of kidney stones treatment options that are available to you.
+If the kidney stone is too large, causes untreatable pain or dehydration, blocks the flow of urine, or accompanies an infection, surgery may be needed.

 How are kidney stones treated?

 Most often, small kidney stones will pass out of your body through the urinary tract within 48 hours, with increased fluid intake and without treatment.
 Pain medications may be needed.
 To help stones pass on their own, medications such as tamsulosin (Flomax) may be prescribed to increase passage.

 Because stone disease is linked to systemic conditions, your urologist will perform a detailed medical and dietary history, conduct urinalysis, blood tests, metabolic studies and imaging studies.

 Your urologist most commonly will recommend increased fluid intake, as dehydration is a key risk factor for stone formation.
 Because stones are linked to diet, your urologist will counsel you on dietary changes.
 Your urologist may also offer certain medications like diuretics.

 For Uric Acid stones, you will be advised to modify your diet to limit your intake of non-dairy animal protein and may receive drugs to decrease your levels of uric acid.
 For uric acid and cysteine stones, you will be advised to modify your sodium and protein intake.
 You may be offered potassium citrate to increase the pH of urine.

 What Medications are Available to Manage My Symptoms?

 Once we analyze the types of stone or stones you are forming, we can prescribe certain medications to help you prevent future stones.